Mobile menu

 Douglas Hunter, Chief Executive

 Formerly an award-winning painter Douglas has been with Equal Arts for 18 years.
-He enjoys combining grass roots activities alongside long-term strategies to provide creative opportunities to older people.
+He enjoys combining a strategic approach alongside knowing the difference creativity makes to people's lives

 Kate Parkin, Arts & Health Programme Manager